-2.7 The Support Services Manager will:
+2.7 The Support Services Manager (SSM) is responsible for:

-- Ensure staff members under their control are aware of, and follow, relevant published Health and Safety guidance and safe working procedures - Ensure Health and Safety risk assessments are undertaken for the activities for which they are responsible, and that identified control measures are implemented - Take appropriate action on health, safety and welfare issues referred to them, informing the Head of School of any problems they are unable to resolve within the resources available to them - Carry out regular inspections of their areas of responsibility, and report and record these inspections - Ensure the provision of sufficient information, instruction, training and supervision to enable staff and pupils to avoid hazards and contribute positively to their own health and safety - Ensure all accidents (including near misses) occurring within their area of responsibility are promptly reported and investigated.
-Where relevant, these should be added to the HLT Risk Register - Liaise with staff to identify health and safety issues - Monitor any control measures put in place to ensure they are reducing the risk of injury and being used correctly - Ensure members of staff are informed and trained to take care of their own health, as well as the health of others - Ensure members of staff are informed and trained regarding manual handling tasks, in order to mitigate any risks - Ensure risk assessments are carried out before a manual handling task is completed - Regularly check equipment used for working at height activities and arrange for equipment to be replaced when needed - Ensure any equipment used when working at height is used correctly - Take all possible steps to minimise risk for lone workers - Maintain site security at all times, however staff should not enter school premises if they identify any sign of intruders.
-Staff must not put themselves in danger by challenging intruders or vandals.
-Instead, they are advised to immediately call the police - Identify situations where staff work alone and decide whether systems can be adopted to avoid workers carrying out tasks on their own - Ensure that the relevant risk assessments are carried out and regularly reviewed - Implement procedures and safe systems of work which are designed to eliminate or reduce the risks associated with lone working - Provide lone workers with personal safety equipment, e.g. a mobile phone, where necessary - Provide contractors with a copy of relevant risk assessments and the appropriate health and safety information.
-Contractors are responsible for assessing their own risk and for providing their own first aid kit, suitable for treating minor injuries
+- Ensuring that colleagues they line manage understand and adhere to relevant health and safety guidance and safe working procedures - Ensuring that risk assessments are undertaken for all activities for which they are responsible, and that identified control measures are implemented - Carrying out appropriate action to resolve minor health and safety issues within the school/academy and informing the Headteacher/Principal of any problems they are unable to resolve with the available resources - Carrying out regular inspections of their areas of responsibility, and recording findings as appropriate - Ensuring the provision of sufficient information, instruction, training and supervision to enable staff and pupils to avoid hazards and contribute positively to their own health and safety - Ensuring all accidents (including near misses) are promptly reported and investigated.
+Where relevant, these should be added to the Trust's Risk Register - Liaising with staff to identify health and safety issues at the school/academy - Monitoring any control measures put in place to ensure they are reducing the risk of injury and being used correctly - Ensuring members of staff are trained in manual handling - Regularly checking equipment used for working at height activities and arranging the replacement of equipment, as required - Ensuring any equipment used when working at height is used correctly - Maintaining site security - Ensure relevant risk assessments are carried out and regularly reviewed - Implementing safe working practices which are designed to eliminate or reduce the risks associated with lone working - Providing lone workers with personal safety equipment, e.g. a mobile phone, where necessary - Providing contractors with a copy of relevant risk assessments and the appropriate health and safety information

-2.8 Employees
+2.8 Employees are responsible for: